tye-exe/EasyConfigurations/README.md

 The first argument of the constructor is the class the object should be parsed as.
 This allows EasyConfigurations to ensure that the object can be parsed from the internal Yaml as its intended class.
-This is checked on program initialization by EasyConfigurations & if the value can't be parsed as the given object a runtime exception is thrown at runtime initialization.
-This is a benefit as it means that the config values can always be parsed.
+This is checked on program initialization by EasyConfigurations & if the value can’t be parsed as the given object an exception is thrown at configuration registration.
+This ensures the config values can always be parsed.

-Several classes are supported by EasyConfigurations to be used as the marked class.
+Several classes are supported by EasyConfigurations to be used as the assigned class.
 The list can be seen [here](#supported-parsing-classes).
-You can mark a config as a class that isn't listed.
-However, this means that EasyConfigurations **will not** be able to validate the config value on initialization.
+You **cannot** assign a config as a class that isn’t listed.

 ___
 ### Setting up Lang: